Special Test

 - Once the knee is in about 40° of flexion, the patient is requested to fully extend the knee.

-What does a positive Noble Test mean?
+What does a Positive Noble compression Test Mean?

-positive Noble Test suggests any of the following:
+Positive Noble Test suggests any of the following:

-- contracture of the muscle or of the iliotibial tract itself.
+- Contracture of the muscle or of the iliotibial tract itself.

-- Inflammation of the IT band or its associated bursa .
+- Inflammation of the IT band or its associated bursa.

-- inflammation of the lateral femoral condyle.
+- Inflammation of the lateral femoral condyle.

 Notes